juntossomosmais/frontend-guideline/README.md

 use this:
 `import { UploadError } from '~/enums'`

-**Note**
+**Note: **
-Is also a good practice create an **index** file to import and export datas belong the same folder as we can see example above.
+Is also a good practice to create an **index** file for exporting data belonging to the same folder, as we can see example above.

 index.js
 ```